uwplse/PUMPKIN-PATCH/README.md

 (such as proofs that use `omega`), changes in hypotheses, and nested induction.
 Supporting all of these features is on our roadmap.

+There is currently a branch (hypotheses) for changes in hypothesis, which is not yet ready to merge but should be soon.
+Structural changes are in progress but will take longer to support.

 In general, if PUMPKIN fails to find a patch, it's likely due to features that are not yet implemented.
 If you encounter any error or failure, please cut an issue with a reproducable example, since we can determine whether the error is a bug or an unimplemented feature, and use it as an eventual test case.